 In the past, in bicuspid or molar teeth, where strength is needed, a porcelain fused to metal crown, or PFM was the only option.
 Now, a brucZir crown can be used, which is extremely strong as seen in the video.
 Beautiful esthetics can also be achieved using this type of crown if done correctly and fabricated by great ceramists.

-In rare cases where a metallic infrastructure is required, high noble metal or gold is utilized to assure the best dental function and long term endurance.
+In rare cases where a metallic infrastructure is required, high noble metal or gold is utilized to assure the best dental function and long-term endurance.
 All gold crowns are used in areas of the mouth where space is a challenge.
 Using gold allows for the crown to be thinner, because there is not an extra layer of porcelain covering it.
 Gold crowns are usually placed on the very last teeth in the mouth if there isn’t enough room for strong porcelain.
 If the patient objects to this, Zirconia crowns, or Bruxzir crowns can be used when more of a cosmetic solution is desired.
 Zirconia is extremely strong and will hold up in this critical area also.
-The Long Island Suffolk County cosmetic dental crowns doctors at Koeppel Dental Group are proud offer the latest technology for the particular situation that exists, so that crowns are esthetic and last a long time.
+The Long Island Suffolk County cosmetic dental crowns doctors at Koeppel Dental Group – A Dental365 Company are proud offer the latest technology for the particular situation that exists, so that crowns are esthetic and last a long time.